sjbeckett/weighted-modularity-LPAwbPLUS/README.md

 Liu X., Murata T. 2010.
 An Efficient Algorithm for Optimizing Bipartite Modularity in Bipartite Networks.
 Journal of Advanced Computational Intelligence and Intelligent Informatics (JACIII) 14(4): 408-415.

+This repository has been archived using [Zenodo](https://zenodo.org/) and has been assigned DOI: [10.5281/zenodo.19477](http://dx.doi.org/10.5281/zenodo.19477).
+If you use LPAwb+ or Exhaustive LPAwb+ please cite this repository or the accompanying paper when it becomes available.

 Contact